kratisto/docs/pages/web_cloud/web_hosting/website-project/guide.en-gb.md

 >
 > If the DNS zone for your domain name is not managed by OVHcloud:
 >
-> - **For linking your domain name to your web hosting plan**: Please refer only to the guides “[IP address list for Web Hosting clusters](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP)” and “[Hosting multiple websites on your Web Hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite)” mentioned above to retrieve your web hosting plan’s IP address, then declare your domain name correctly on your web hosting plan.
+> - **For linking your domain name to your web hosting plan**: Please refer only to the guides “[IP address list for web hostin clusters](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP)” and “[Hosting multiple websites on your web hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite)” mentioned above to retrieve your web hosting plan’s IP address, then declare your domain name correctly on your web hosting plan.
 Then contact the organization that manages your domain name’s active DNS zone to point it to your web hosting plan.
 >
 > - **For the link between your domain name and your OVHcloud email solution**: Only refer to our guide "[Configure an MX record for email management](/pages/web_cloud/domains/dns_zone_mx)" to retrieve the names of the OVHcloud email servers that need to be entered in your domain name’s active DNS zone.
 Then contact the organization that manages your domain name’s active DNS zone, and point it to the OVHcloud email servers.
 >